vitorm04/docs.pt-br/docs/visual-basic/programming-guide/program-structure/coding-conventions.md

 ### <a name="unsigned-data-type"></a>Tipo de Dados Sem Sinal

-- Use `Integer` em vez de tipos não assinados, exceto onde eles forem necessários.
+- Use `Integer` tipos não assinados, exceto onde forem necessários.

 ### <a name="arrays"></a>Matrizes